3 week Thailand: A Budget Guide

 Wat Pho, the reclining Buddha is also know as the Golden Buddha.
 This site is only a short walk away from The Grand Palace and is famed for its giant reclining Buddha that measures 46 meters long.
 Entrance is 100 Baht.

 Next head over the river to Wat Arun, the Temple of Dawn, probably one of the most photographed temples in Bangkok.
-It has an imposing spire over 70 meters high, beautifully decorated with tiny pieces of colored glass and Chinese porcelain placed delicately into intricate patterns.
+It has an imposing spire over 70 meters high, beautifully decorated with tiny pieces of coloured glass and Chinese porcelain placed delicately into intricate patterns.
 To get there take the boat from pier 8 directly across from Wat Pho for only 3 Baht.
 Entrance is 100 Baht.

 Note: Remember to dress appropriately when visiting religious sites throughout Thailand.
 Shoulders and Knees should always be covered.